ReZeroE/Anime-DB-Retriever/README.md

 # Anime Database Retriever 2.0
-Python retriever that retrieves the data of every anime from 1940 to 2022 into a SQLite database (supported by AnilistPython).
+Python anime database retriever that fetches the data of every anime from year 1940 to 2022 and stores them into a SQLite database (supported by AnilistPython).

 ![text](https://i.imgur.com/hgL9yeS.png)